Dive bar: Description

 For me, the ideal dive bar is run by a beefy guy named Frank, where the aroma of yesterday's beer still hangs in the air, and your quest for clean bathrooms (or toilet paper, for that matter) will go eternally unanswered.
 A bottle of Bud costs two bucks, a shot of Jack, $3, and Pabst Blue Ribbon is served in a can.
-The sign outside says Steaks, Dinners, Cocktails— but there hasn't been any food served since FDR was president.
+The sign outside says Steaks, Dinners, Cocktails—but there hasn't been any food served since FDR was president.
 The prevailing decorative elements are red Naugahyde, wood-toned Formica, and cinder blocks.

 Dive bars traditionally only adhered to the minimal effort needed to provide guests with drinks; i.e., they typically do not advertise, provide parking, or have fancy signage.
 Dive bars are not known for their food.
 They often do not serve food beyond pretzels and snacks.
 For example, in 2018 a visitor to a well-known Nashville dive bar reported seeing a hand-written menu taped to the refrigerator, listing only pork rinds, popcorn, peanuts, and microwaved corn dogs (US $1).
-Bathrooms in dive bars are notoriously shabby and may have a shower curtain instead of a door on the toilet stall.
-Authentic dive bars are usually "cash only" establishments, and may not feature computerized registers.
-The owner or a family member of theirs is often working the bar.
-Dive bars usually have a clientele from all walks of life, including some locals who have been drinking there for decades.
+Dive bar bathrooms are usually in poor repair, with stalls occasionally enclosed by a shower curtain instead of a door.
+Transactions are typically cash-only, handled directly by the bartender and rarely involve computerized registers.
+The owner or a family member often tends bar.
+Patrons range widely in background and occupation, including locals who have remained regular customers for many years.

 During the COVID-19 pandemic of the early 2020s, U.S. cities closed down bars and food service establishments, and many dive bar owners made repairs and cleaned up while they were closed down.
 Rick Dobbs, author of the 2019 book Local Spirit: Neighborhood Bars of Orleans Parish, said, "A dive can absolutely be cleaned up but still be a dive... it's the character and spirit of the space that counts".
 The news website SFGate recently covered the ongoing discussion over the definition of a "dive bar", whether it is the character or decor that make a "dive bar", and whether or not the image of the Merrimaker featured in this article still qualifies due to an extensive remodel in 2019.